|Cash Back Rating:||4.3 / 5|

 No Access to the Chase Ultimate Rewards portal

-The Amazon Prime Rewards Visa Signature card is actually issued by Chase bank.
-Unfortunately, however, cardholders won’t get access to the benefits included in the Chase Ultimate Rewards Portal.
-Rewards earned with the Amazon Prime Rewards Visa Signature can’t be transferred to the Chase Ultimate Rewards program either.
+Though the Prime Visa is issued by Chase bank, cardholders won’t get access to the benefits included in the Chase Ultimate Rewards Portal.
+Rewards earned with the Prime Visa can’t be transferred to the Chase Ultimate Rewards program either.

 Requires an Amazon Prime membership

 If you’re not keen on shelling out the money for an Amazon Prime membership on an ongoing basis it’s better to skip this card.
-You can technically recoup the year one cost of the Amazon Prime membership with the sign-up bonus (cardholders get a $150 Amazon gift card upon approval).
-This strategy only works if you planned on making at least $139 in Amazon.com purchases in the first place.
+You can offset the cost of an Amazon Prime membership in your first year with the sign-up bonus (cardholders get a $200 Amazon gift card Instantly upon approval).
+But this strategy only works if you planned on making at least $139 in Amazon.com purchases in the first place.

-Even when you factor in the $100 gift card that Amazon offers to new cardholders, the $139 annual fee for Amazon Prime membership takes a chunk out of your potential rewards earnings after your first year.
-If you spend less than $1,500 on Amazon purchases each year (the standard 5% cash back limit on rotating category cards), you may be better off applying for an alternative rotating rewards card that offers 5% earnings on Amazon purchases and pairing it with a cash back card that offers a 1.5% to 2% cash back rate on everyday spending.
+Even when you factor in the gift card that Amazon offers to new cardholders, the $139 annual fee for Amazon Prime membership takes a chunk out of your potential rewards earnings after your first year.
+Depending on how much you typically spend with Amazon, you may be better off applying for an rotating rewards card that periodically offers 5% earnings on Amazon purchases and pairing this with a cash back card that offers a flat 1.5% to 2% cash back rate on general purchases.

-How does the Amazon Prime Rewards Visa Signature card compare to other rewards cards?
+How does the Prime Visa compare to other rewards cards?

 Discover it® Cash Back